Bernabéu Apartment

 Madrid / Spain / 2026

-The intervention is based on a clear idea: to reduce compartmentalised spaces to a minimum, leaving the bathroom as the only enclosed room in the dwelling.
-In this way, the rest of the flat is organised as a fluid sequence in which each element fulfils multiple functions without interrupting spatial continuity.
+The intervention minimizes enclosed rooms, leaving the bathroom as the only fully separated space.
+The rest of the apartment is conceived as a continuous sequence in which each element performs multiple functions without interrupting the spatial flow.

 - Year 2026